reselbob/reselpy_randomizer/README.md

 * First Name
 * Last Name
 * Email
-* US City, according to city, state, postal code and lat/long, URL for map
+* US City, according to city, state, postal code, lat/long, and with url for map
 * Integer
 * Float
 * String of random length, with random characters